-Perspective | More than a measly raise is needed to fix D.C.'s substitute teacher problem
+Perspective | More than a measly raise is needed to fix D.C.’s substitute teacher problem

 Grosser-Clarkson applied to become a substitute teacher with D.C.
-Public Schools at the end of October, and she hoped to spend time in classrooms in December and the beginning January, when her workload was lightest.
+Public Schools at the end of October, and she hoped to spend time in classrooms in December and the beginning January, when her workload is lightest.

-Last week, after two and a half months, she finally got approved to work as a substitute.
+Last week, after 2½ months, she finally got approved to work as a substitute.

 “There is a teacher shortage, so if we have people who are willing to sub, we need to speed this process up,” Grosser-Clarkson says when we talk on a recent morning.
 She recognizes background checks, fingerprinting and drug testing should not be rushed, but she says other parts of the process were unnecessarily drawn out and difficult in ways that could push away quality applicants.

 She describes retired teachers being asked to provide transcripts for colleges they hadn’t attended in decades and all applicants having to create a lesson plan and present it online.
-The school system only provided a handful of time slots in November for people to sign up to give those presentations, making scheduling difficult, she says.
+The school system provided only a handful of time slots in November for people to sign up to give those presentations, making scheduling difficult, she says.
 When her turn came, she found herself in a virtual meeting with other applicants.
-They were told, she says, they had five minutes to give their lessons and that if they went over their allotted time, points would be deducted.
+She recalls them being told that they had five minutes to give their lessons and that if they went over their allotted time, points would be deducted.

-“Honestly, I laughed out loud at that point because why are points involved?”
+“Honestly, I laughed out loud at that point, because why are points involved?”
 Grosser-Clarkson says.
 “I’m sorry, but you have a teacher shortage and we’re trying to help you.”

-What Grosser-Clarkson experienced while trying to become a substitute teacher in the nation’s capital — and can talk openly about because she doesn’t depend on the job for a salary — offers important insight at a time when cities and counties across the nation are experiencing serious staffing shortages in schools.
+What Grosser-Clarkson experienced while trying to become a substitute teacher in the nation’s capital — and which she can talk about openly because she doesn’t depend on the job for a salary — offers important insight at a time when cities and counties across the nation are experiencing serious staffing shortages in schools.

 The desperate need for more substitute teachers has led some lawmakers and educational leaders to take unique measures.
 On Wednesday, New Mexico Gov. Michelle Lujan Grisham (D) announced an initiative that encourages National Guard members and state workers to become licensed substitute teachers and child-care workers.
 A day earlier, Oklahoma Gov. Kevin Stitt (R) issued an executive order that allows state employees to volunteer as substitute teachers and maintain their salaries.